 Amend the bill further, SECTION 2, Section 56-5-3890(A), by adding an item to read:

+(2) 'Drive carelessly' means operating a vehicle without care and caution and without full regard for the safety of persons or property.

 Amend the bill further, SECTION 2, by striking Section 56-5-3890(B)(3) and inserting:

-(3) watch motion including, but not limited to, a video, movie, game, or video call on a mobile electronic device.
+(3) watch motion including, but not limited to, a video, movie, game, or video call on a mobile electronic device; or

+(4) drive carelessly as a result of reading, writing, personal grooming, interacting with passengers, pets or unsecured cargo, using a computer, using a mobile electronic device or telephone to send text based communications, or engaging in any other activity which causes the driver to be distracted

 Renumber sections to conform.